Sophocles / Triclinius [sold]

 Triclinius: *2 A-S4 T2 V, X4: (2) leaves, 147, (1) pp., (8) leaves.
 Two parts in one volume.

-Contemporary blindstamped pigskin, two clasps.
+Contemporary blindstamped pigskin, very expertly rebacked with old spine laid down.
+Two clasps.
+The shape of the clasps suggests a bookbinder in Leipzig.
 Paste-down and first endpapers new.
 IHS in the center of the upper, MAR[IA] on the lower cover.

-Provenance: The initials MAR in the center of the back cover.
-Some contemporary annotations in Latin, the most in Ἐλέκτρα and Φιλοκtήτης. Οἰδίπους Τύρανος has manuscript line numbering.
+Provenance: Some contemporary annotations in Latin, the most in Ἐλέκτρα and Φιλοκtήτης. Οἰδίπους Τύρανος has manuscript line numbering.

 Adams S 1445; Hoffmann III2, 413f.; Dibdin II, 410f.: „… a rare as well as elegant publication“.